What will the traffic commissioner want to discuss?

 - Revocation -This is the most serious of actions and will almost certainly result in the operator being put out of business.

-A further 162 public inquiries considered action against bus and coach operators: 75 licences were revoked, 21 were curtailed and 15 were suspended.
+A further 153 public inquiries considered action against bus and coach operators: 54 licences were revoked, 11 were suspended, only 11% faced no further action.

 The annual reports contain a clear statement from the Traffic Commissioners: